Speeding Up API Endpoints using Python AsyncIO

 Conclusion

 In this article you learned how Python’s asyncio can speed up your application considerably in situations where your code is waiting on multiple instances of Input/Output.
-You also learned how Python’s asyncio Library.
+You also learned how asyncio can be overhead to using cURL to time them.

 Asyncio won’t always make your API faster, but in certain situations like demonstrated in this tutorial, it can make a huge difference.
 Keep what you learned here in mind when writing APIs or other code in the future and you might gain some easy performance wins!